 In no country are children better cared for than in France; in fact, French children are-so far as their physical needs are concerned-the objects of greatest solicitude.
-This being so, it is only in the nature of things that institutions for tuberculous aged.
-In France there are hospitals solely for tuberculous children containing 4,443 beds. city of Paris supports two such hospitals, both of which are situated at the seaside.
-There is besid is a charitable organisation, "L'Œuvre des Enfants Tuberculeux," which supports in the neighbourhood of Paris three free hospitals for children suffering from consumption.
-The building at Ormeson is for those in the incipient stage, at from three to ten years of At Villier-sur-Marne conage, and has 128 beds. sumptive boys are received from ten to seventeen years of age, and there is accommodation for over 200.
-There is also a hospital for tuberculous girls at Noisy.
+This being so, it is only in the nature of things that institutions for tuberculous children should be both numerous with aged.
+In France there are hospitals solely for containing 4.443 beds.
+The tuberculous children containing 4,443 beds. city of Paris supports two such hospitals, both of which are situated at the seaside.
+There is besides a charitable organisation, "L'Œuvre des Enfants Tuberculeux," which supports in the neighbourhood of Paris three free hospitals for children suffering from consumption.
+The building at Ormeson is for those in the incipient stage, at from three to ten years of At Villier-sur-Marne conage, and has 128 beds. sumptive boys are received from ten to seventeen years of age, and there is accommodation for over There is also a hospital for tuberculous girls at Noisy.

-The American Journal of Nursing says :---
+The American Journal of Nursing says:-